virginiah2020/Quotes/README.md

 # QuoteApp

-This project was generated with typesript and Angular.
+This project was created with typesript and Angular 8 and enables one to generate quotes at any given time.

 ## Contributor